splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-troubleshooting.rst

 Status check metrics are missing (Legacy)
 =====================================================

+Status check metrics are not displayed.

+Cause
+^^^^^^

-For legacy AWS integrations (for example, EC2), status check metrics are not enabled by default.
+For legacy individual AWS integrations (for example, EC2), status check metrics are not enabled by default.

 Solution
 ^^^^^^^^^

-To ensure
+Enable the metrics for your integration.
+Read more in our :ref:`developer portal <https://dev.splunk.com/observability/docs/integrations/aws_integration_overview/>`.